Digital Nomad Life in Norway

 "It is important to remember that Norwegians are typically very focused on politeness and respect.
 For this reason, it is important to be aware of the level of personal space that is expected and to be sure not to interrupt someone while they are speaking.
 Additionally, it is important to respect the various Norwegian holidays, as well as not making inappropriate comments regarding religion or politics.
 Eating with your hands is also frowned upon and it is expected that utensils will be used.
 Lastly, it is important to dress appropriately and to be on time for meetings and other engagements," explained one person living in Norway.

 "Not a lot, other than using incorrect Norwegian at times.
 I have noticed that it generally takes Norwegians almost 20 minutes or so to say goodbye to each other when leaving social situations.
 I often just want to say goodbye and leave right afterwards without a lot of this last minute small talk.
 Perhaps I might have been a bit abrupt a few times and it rubbed some Norwegians the wrong way.
 No one has said anything, but a Norwegian would generally never confront a foreigner about it anyway.
-Seriously. :)," said one expat in Gjøvik.
+Seriously. :)," remarked one member in Gjøvik.

 What are healthcare services like in Norway?